Yamaha XT1200Z Super Ténéré

 The Yamaha XT1200Z Super Ténéré is a motorcycle produced by Yamaha Motor Corporation, that was launched in 2010.
 The XT1200Z is the largest in a series of dual-sport Yamaha motorcycles named after the Ténéré, a desert region in the south central Sahara.
 It features a liquid-cooled four-stroke, fuel-injected 1199 cc parallel-twin engine with a 270° crank, which powers the motorcycle through a six-speed gearbox and shaft drive.
 The XT1200Z also features multi-mode traction control system and electronic throttle control (YCC-T) with programs to support off-road use, switchable engine mapping, and combined brakes with ABS.

 The launch models were badged First Edition and came with bash plates and aluminum panniers.
+Yamaha stopped manufacturing the XT1200 in 2024 as it continued as the Super Tenere ES until model year 2024 per Yamaha’s website.